 it is otherwise appropriate to grant a Dispensation.

-It should be noted that Openness and Transparency on Personal Interests (Ministry of Housing, Communities and Local Government) makes it clear that neither, (a) any payment of, or liability to pay, council tax, or (b) being a homeowner or tenant in the Parish, creates a Disclosable Pecuniary Interest requiring a Dispensation to take part in the business of setting a Precept.
+It should be noted that ‘Openness and Transparency on Personal Interests’ (Ministry of Housing, Communities and Local Government) makes it clear that neither, (a) any payment of, or liability to pay, council tax, or (b) being a homeowner or tenant in the Parish, creates a Disclosable Pecuniary Interest requiring a Dispensation to take part in the business of setting a Precept.

 Gifts and Hospitality